 - Student is a resident of Barton County or a border county and is residing with parents, legal guardian, or immediate family member of legal age.

 Rooms are reserved on a first come, first serve basis.
-Students must complete the Residence Life Application and submit the $120 non-refundable application fee.
-Application will be processed upon receipt of the fee.
-If space is available, the fee will reserve your room until the first move in day of each semester.
+Students must complete the Residence Life Application and submit the $120 non-refundable application deposit.
+Application will be processed upon receipt of the deposit.
+If space is available, the deposit will reserve your room until the first move in day of each semester.

 Student Housing Application: To complete the application you will need a Student ID to log in to your Portal account.
 Once logged into the portal, select "Housing Application and Residence Life Management" on the "Housing & Residence Life" card.
 (You may need to select "Discover More" if you don't see it on the initial cards) Then under "Recommended Actions" select "apply for housing".

 To be eligible to reside on campus, all students are required by the Kansas Board of Regents to provide documented proof of meningitis vaccine or sign a waiver declining to receive the vaccination at the present time.
 Information about meningitis disease and the forms required for vaccine documentation or declination are located within the online housing application.
 Boosters are recommended if vaccinated prior to the age of 16.
 You may also access information pertaining to meningitis disease.

 Check out the Housing Handbook to find information on campus living!
 The handbook includes topics ranging from the campus phone directory, facilities, policies, and more.